winglessOracle/FastTrack/README.md

      - When not fasting: Tap to open the main app
    - **State Display**: Shows your current fasting state
      - Tap the state pill (colored text) to view detailed information about your current fasting state
+   - **Energy Efficient**: The widget is optimized to minimize battery consumption

 3. **Widget Colors**
    - The widget background color changes based on your fasting state